 My title is instructor.
 Am I eligible to apply?

 In general, full-time, post-fellowship instructor positions are not eligible.
-Individuals may be eligible to apply in the rare situation in which they hold full-time instructor appointments that are considered equivalent to assistant professor appointments at other institutions.
+Individuals may be eligible to apply in the rare situation in which they hold full-time instructor appointments that are considered equivalent to assistant professor appointments at other institutions, such as Harvard University.
 Please contact us if you have an instructor appointment and think that you may be eligible for the competition.

 I was an instructor prior to my current appointment as assistant professor.
 Am I eligible to apply?